 I recommend the following recipe:

 Also known as maitake, this edible and medicinal mushroom is popular in Japan but is commonly found in Maine around labor day.
-It grows in clusters at the base of trees, usually oak trees.
-It is usually a gray-brown color with flattened caps, resembling the feathers of a sitting hen.
+It grows in clusters and has gray-brown color with flattened caps, resembling the feathers of a sitting hen.

 I recommend the following recipe: